sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qgnomeplatform</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Qt Platform Theme aimed to accommodate Gnome settings
+Short desc    : Qt Platform Theme aimed to accommodate Gnome settings
 URL          : https://github.com/MartinBriza/QGnomePlatform
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : QGnomePlatform is a Qt Platform Theme aimed to accommodate as much of
+Descript     : QGnomePlatform is a Qt Platform Theme aimed to accommodate as much of
              : GNOME settings as possibleand utilize them in Qt applications without
              : modifying them - making them fit into the environment as well as possible.
 ```